Leftism (album): Legacy

 Later reviews of the album were generally positive.
 In 2000, Q gave a re-issue of the album four stars out of five, opining that "It's hard to overestimate the significance of Leftism, roundly acknowledged upon its release in 1995 as the first truly complete album experience to be created by house musicians and the first quintessentially British one."
 Q specifically praised the song "Open Up", describing it as having a "revolutionary fervour that once gripped dance, and that's missing from pretty much all pop music at the moment."
 In 2010, Clash praised the album, finding that it "remains a landmark in dance music.
 Perhaps the first successful, fully formed album from the genre, which remains a classic of the era and inspiration for many who followed."
 Exclaim! referred to the album positively in 1999, stating that Leftism is "regarded as a classic and highly influential dance album, its gleeful risk-taking and lovingly honed production certainly setting a standard for electronic music producers to aim for".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In 2000 it was voted number 59 in Colin Larkin's All Time Top 1000 Albums.
+In 2007, The Guardian included the album in their list of "1000 Albums to Hear Before You Die".